Pets can be found in millions of homes. In fact, pets are usually considered part of the family, and we want to have them around for many years.

 You can take steps to maintain the efficiency of your air conditioner, even with pets living in your home.
 Here’s how:

-- Clean your air vents and ductwork: Pet hair gradually piles up against the air registers and grilles, reducing airflow.
-Clean these with the brush attachment on your vacuum cleaner as often as needed.
+- Keep ventilation clear: Pet hair gradually piles up against the air registers and grilles, preventing proper ventilation.
+You can clean them with the brush attachment on your vacuum cleaner as often as needed.
 Then, call a professional for cleaning out the collected pet hair, dander and dust inside your ductwork every few years.

-- Bathe or brush away excess pet hair: Regular brushing and bathing is a great strategy for reducing pet hair.
-Keep the brushing outdoors and sweep the area after you've finished to keep any hair from getting back inside.
+- Bathe or brush away excess pet hair: Regular brushing and bathing reduces the hair and dander your pets generate.
+Keep the brushing outdoors and sweep the area when you’re done to stop hair from just drifting back inside.

-- Consistently vacuum and dust: While it affects your HVAC system, pet hair can be found all throughout your home.
-A lot of it settles on surfaces or in corners.
-Proper cleaning should include vacuuming, sweeping, dusting and washing any pet beds.
+- Consistently vacuum and dust: Pet hair can be found in pretty much every room of a house.
+A lot of it settles on surfaces or under furniture.
+Proper cleaning should include vacuuming, sweeping, dusting and laundering your pet’s bedding.

-- Clear the area around the outdoor unit: Central air conditioning systems come with an outdoor unit fixed to a concrete slab outside your home.
-Clear away any accumulated debris, like pet hair, grass clippings, dead leaves and similar materials.
-This encourages normal heat transfer for more efficient operation.
+- Clear the area around the outdoor unit: Central air conditioners feature an outdoor unit mounted to a concrete slab outside your home.
+Keep the area around this unit free of debris, such as pet hair, grass clippings, dead leaves, and similar materials.
+This helps maintain consistent heat transfer for more efficient operation.

-- Don't ignore preventive maintenance: An HVAC technician should inspect and maintain the air conditioner annually, preferably in the spring.
-They can find and resolve any small issues, keep internal components clean and offer tips to keep your air conditioning running efficiently with pets.
+- Schedule regular maintenance: An HVAC technician should inspect and maintain your cooling system once a year, preferably in the spring.
+This professional can identify and fix small issues, clean internal components and offer tips to keep your air conditioning running efficiently with pets.

-When you're tired of excess pet hair affecting your HVAC system and indoor air quality, look to [companyname] for tailored solutions and top-notch customer service.
-We offer a range of indoor air quality products to help keep pet hair and dander at bay, such as advanced air filtration, whole-house ventilation and air duct cleaning.
+If you’re concerned about how your pets are affecting your HVAC system and indoor air quality, turn to for personalized recommendations on the best solution.
+We sell and service many quality indoor air quality products designed to minimize pet hair and dander, including high-end air filtration, whole-house ventilation and air duct cleaning.
 We can also maintain your HVAC system for maximum performance and efficiency.
-You can rest easy with the knowledge that everything we do is backed by a one-year 100% satisfaction guarantee!
-To request indoor air quality services in North America, please contact [companyname] today.
+Rest assured that everything we do is backed by a one-year 100% satisfaction guarantee!
+To request indoor air quality services in Fort Lauderdale, please contact today.